 In 2012 I wrote a post, Seven Ways to Talk to a White Man in which I talked about how Taiwanese react to seeing a foreign-looking person speak Chinese.
 Here is a funny video from Japan which dramatizes the scenario I described as “Look at the Asian”:

 In my first post, I proposed that anthropology might be particularly well suited to thinking through the concept of empathy.
 In North America, “empathy” has come to be a prominent term across the caring arts.
 In areas ranging from self-help to health care, empathy seems to be something that can and should be cultivated.
 In 2006, President Obama declared that an “empathy deficit” was more pressing than a federal budgetary deficit.
 The scale of this claim reflects an increasingly popular view of empathy as producer of solutions to large, complex issues.
 In his 2010 bestseller Empathic Civilization, American social theorist Jeremy Rifkin argued that “global empathic consciousness” could restore a global economy and solve climate change.

-In part six of this series I complained about how Taiwanese indigenous languages are being taught more like dead languages than living ones.
+In part six eight of this series1 I complained about how Taiwanese indigenous languages are being taught more like dead languages than living ones.

 This point was really hit home to me when I was discussing with another student that I would like to have better communicative competence.
 It took a long time for me to explain what I meant, and it slowly dawned on me that other students really had no expectation of being able to use the language in such a way.